kiki-data/CycleGAN_airplanes/README.md

 # CycleGAN_airplanes

 This simple training project was developed directly from https://github.com/MingtaoGuo/CycleGAN so visit that link for background and references.
-Airplane images used from http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/.
+I included 100 airplane images here, but if you would like additional images I retrieved them from http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/.

 You will need to install tensorflow, numpy, scipy, and pillow.